 Does my case constitute sexual harassment?

 Every case is unique and requires the review of an experienced attorney.
+Sexual assault can be sexual harassment, but sexual harassment includes a broad range of unwelcome behavior.
 In sex-based harassment cases, an employee must show that the harassment is “severe or pervasive” enough for liability to attach.
 While a single occurrence may be enough to establish this element in the event of a sexual assault or similar heightened experience of harassment, courts consider the “totality of circumstances” when analyzing whether the conduct is severe or pervasive enough to constitute sexual harassment.

 Contact Our Sexual Harassment Lawyers

-If you are experiencing sexually harassing behavior in your workplace, have already reported harassment and are now experiencing retaliation as a result, or are unsure whether the treatment you are enduring constitutes harassment, contact one of our sexual harassment lawyers to discuss your rights.
+If you are experiencing sexual harassment or have experienced sexual harassment in your workplace, have already reported harassment and are now experiencing retaliation as a result, or are unsure whether the treatment you are enduring constitutes harassment, contact one of our sexual harassment lawyers to discuss your rights.
 The attorneys at Wanta Thome have represented countless employees who have endured harassment in the workplace and have significant experience litigating and resolving sexual harassment cases.
 Contact us for a free initial consultation.